JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 date:  2016-07-17
 categories: R, Python

 Time Series is an area of data science which is often overlooked.
 The majority of books and tutorials mainly focus on traditional <b> Classification </b> and <b> Regression </b> based problems.
-In this blog, we will look at variety of forecasting time series techniques utilizing the programming languages R and Python.
+In this blog, we will look at variety of forecasting time series techniques while utilizing the programming languages R and Python.

 The topics to be covered include: